bots-garden/golab-demos/01-simple-go-plugin/README.EN.md

 ## First plugin in Go

-Start by creating a `go.mod` file with the command `go mod init 01-simple-go-plugin/README.md`, and then create a `main.go` file with the following content:
+Start by creating a `go.mod` file with the command `go mod init simple-go-plugin`, and then create a `main.go` file with the following content:

 ```golang
 package main